VirusPilot/install-scripts/README.md

 ## OGN Tracker (intended to be installed on top of a 32bit Stratux Europe Edition)
 source: https://github.com/pjalocha/esp32-ogn-tracker

-This script installs and sets up the development environment, please note: the esp32 development environment won't work on a linux-arm64 platform for now
+This script installs and sets up the development environment, please note:
+ - the esp32 development environment won't work on a **aarch64** platform for now
+ - if you perform `apt full-upgrade` on a **armv7** 32bit platform, this will switch the kernel to 64bit where the esp32 development environment won't work any more (this can be fixed by adding `arm_64bit=0` to `/boot/config.txt` followed by a reboot)

 ```
 sudo su